luiscarlosgph/grabcut/README.md

 Install with pip
 ----------------
-The pip package depends exclusively on OpenCV 4.5.
+The pip package contains the binary grabcut library, which depends on OpenCV 4.5.
 It is likely that your Linux distribution comes with a different version of OpenCV, but you can install this version following:
 ```bash
 # Install OpenCV dependencies
 $ sudo apt update